CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/sapui5.md

         1. DevMode to True.
         2. UIDevMode to True.
         3. In DevUIMapping, specify the path to the source code of your UI5 Application files as the following key-value pair: \<PluginId\>:\<PluginPath\>.
-Frontend files from this path will be used instead of files from the AppEngine plugins directory.
+Frontend files from this path will be used instead of files from the CompuTec AppEngine plugins directory.
     5. A path mapping example:

             ```javascript